Al-Saffarini

-Muḥammad ibn Aḥmad Saffārīnī (1114 AH, 1702/3 AD, Saffarin, Tulkarm – 1188 AH, 1774 AD, Nablus) also written as Muhammad bin Ahmad al-Saffarini al-Hanbali, was a Levantine Hanbali cleric, jurist, muhaddith, writer and historian.
-His full name was Shams al-Din Abu al-Aun Muhammad bin Ahmad bin Salim bin Sulayman al-Saffarini al-Nablusi.
+Muḥammad ibn Aḥmad Saffārīnī al-Hanbali (1114 AH, 1702/3 CE, Saffarin, Tulkarm – 1188 AH, 1774 CE, Nablus) was a Levantine Hanbali cleric, jurist, muhaddith, writer and historian.

 Biography

-Muhammad ibn Ahmad al-Saffarini was born in Saffarin village of Tulkarm Governorate in 1114 AH / 1701 AD.
+His full name was Shams al-Din Abu al-Aun Muhammad bin Ahmad bin Salim bin Sulayman al-Saffarini al-Nablusi.
+He was born in Saffarin village of Tulkarm Governorate in 1114 AH / 1701 CE.
 He completed his education of Qur'an in the village.
+He studied under Muhammad Hayat al-Sindi.
 He also studied the book "Dalīl aṭ-Tālib li-Nail al-Maṭālib" of the author Mar'i al-Karmi.

-Work
+Works

 He was the author of several books in many subjects such as Fiqh, Aqeedah and Tafsir including: